ReX-XAI/ReX/CONTRIBUTING.md

 A review comment will be left for each change.
 Ideally, no new errors/warnings will be introduced in a PR, but this is not an enforced requirement to merge.

+## GitHub Actions

+We use GitHub Actions to automatically run certain checks upon pull requests, and to automate releasing a new ReX version to PyPI.